Deputy Watching Inmates Gardening

 The Virginia Beach Sheriff’s Office provides a wide variety of programs to aid in the rehabilitation of offenders.
 Programs include the following:

-• Reentry Program, a three-month program to prepare inmates to successfully reenter society after their sentence has been served;
+• Reentry Program: A three-month program to prepare inmates to successfully reenter society after their sentence has been served;

-• Jail Education Services (JES), a division of the Virginia Beach Department of Human Services that provides educational services, including to special education inmates with Individualized Education Programs (IEPs);
+• Jail Education Services (JES): A division of the Virginia Beach Department of Human Services that provides educational services, including to special education inmates with Individualized Education Programs (IEPs);

-• Recovery Program (formerly the Substance Abuse Program), a 12-step, 20-week program to help inmates learn to live drug- and alcohol-free; and
+• Recovery Program (formerly the Substance Abuse Program): A 12-step, 20-week program to help inmates learn to live drug- and alcohol-free; and

-• Veterans Program, a dedicated housing unit and four-week program for current and former military service members that provides veteran-specific services.
+• Veterans Program: A dedicated housing unit and four-week program for current and former military service members that provides veteran-specific services.

 The Sheriff’s Office Alternative Sentencing Program provides alternatives to traditional incarceration, including the:

-• Weekender Program, which allows offenders to serve their sentences on non-consecutive days for the purpose of maintaining employment;
+• Weekender Program , which allows offenders to serve their sentences on non-consecutive days for the purpose of maintaining employment;

 • Weekender Offsite Work Crew, which permits qualified Weekender Program applicants to work for other City departments as an alternative to spending weekends in the jail;

-• Electronic Home Incarceration Program (EHIP), which allows offenders who have secured employment to be released from the jail under the supervision of the Sheriff’s Office utilizing GPS-enabled ankle bracelets; and the
+• Electronic Home Incarceration Program (EHIP), which allows offenders who have secured employment to be released from jail under the supervision of the Sheriff’s Office utilizing GPS-enabled ankle bracelets; and the

 • Offender Support Unit (OSU), which permits offenders to report to the Sheriff’s Office each day for work either within the jail or in the community and then be released to go home at the end of each work day.